Deploying the App-V Sequencer and configuring the client

 The App-V client is the component that runs a virtualized application on a target computer.
 The client lets users interact with icons and file types, starting virtualized applications.
 The client can also get the virtual application content from the management server.

-In Windows 10, version 1607, App-V is included with the operating system.
+Starting with Windows 10 version 1607, App-V is included with the operating system.
 You only need to enable it.

 Client configuration settings